 If your Crimson Card is lost or stolen, you should report it immediately by contacting either the Crimson Card Office or Campus Safety (after business hours).
 Temporary and/or replacement IDs are available at the Crimson Card Office (TLC) during normal business hours.
 After hours, Temporary IDs can be obtained from the Campus Safety Office (Crawford).
-Current card replacement fee is \$20.00 (subject to change).
+For the current ID Card Replacement Fee, please refer to the Student Accounts: Billing and Payment section under Expenses.